dubuqian/dubuqian.github.io/about-en.md

 [Chinese Version](/about)

 # About me
+Hi there,

 I am Du Buqian.

-B.S. in Computer Science Freshman at The University of New South Wales Sydney.
+B.S. in Computer Science Freshman at The University of New South Wales.

 ## About this blog
-The original text is from *Chuci Jiuzhang Jyusong*, which is an ancient Chinese poem.
+The original text of the title of my Blog is from *Chuci Jiuzhang Jyusong*.

 ## contact